Script

 2. Write 'includes' that write standard parts of the pages such as the menus and star ratings

-3. Create layers for right click menu, tooltips and a few pop-up photos.
+3. Create layers for right click menu, tooltips and photo galleries.

 Straight after loading

-1. Put tooltip contents wherever ex-members' names occur.
+1. Put tooltip information wherever the names of ex-members appear.

 2. Mark any links to pages.